Chapter 10 Map Algebra

 Operations and functions applied to gridded data can be broken down into three groups: mathematical, logical comparison and Boolean.

 Two mathematical operators have already been demonstrated in earlier sections: the multiplier and the addition operators.
-Other operators include division and the modulo (aka the modulus) which is the remainder of a division.
+Other operators include division and the modulo (also known as the modulus) which is the remainder of a division.
 Mathematical functions can also be applied to gridded data manipulation.
 Examples are square root and sine functions.
 The following table showcases a few examples with ArcGIS and R syntax.

 Operation ArcGIS Syntax R Syntax Example